- It's Software

 - Dumb Network

-The decentralization of the network is measured by the number of users running the Bitcoin software and to a lesser extent, by those that are mining.
-Collectively, how evenly all the Bitcoin nodes and miners are spread around the world plays a role in the decentralization too.
+The decentralization of Bitcoin is measured by the number of users running the Bitcoin software (also called a full node) and to a much lesser extent - by those that are mining.
+But the cause of the decentralization is largley due to the ease of running a full node or in other words; the resource requirements to run a full node.
+Collectively, how distributed all the Bitcoin nodes and miners are spread around the globe plays a role in the decentralization too.

 Bitcoin is a trust minimized network meaning trusted third parties are not required for certain usecases like money to function.